The Baulomorph 🔮 Vancouver

 Rablanar posited that other species might be able to operate on subatomic levels that the Baulians couldn’t even see — levels that went into the negative 30s or 40s.
 They might be privy to an infinite range of fractal layers that were invisible to Baulians, simply because the latter couldn’t look deeply enough.
 Looking at a billionth of an angstrom wasn’t enough; Baulians needed to divide that billionth by a billion.

 Rablanar’s theories had been discredited a dozen times over by the Council of Fractal Masters & Fractal Mystics.
 Recent Council Sessions were devoted to more practical matters, such as the ethical problem of allowing subjugated species freedom of speech while denying them political and economic freedom.
 Not being an expert, Berry had to side with the Council: Rablanar’s theories were so theoretical that they might as well be fantasy.
-Sci-fi fantasy, the worst abuse of mathematics possible!, Berry added under his breath.
+Sci-fi fantasy, the greatest abuse of math ever!, Berry added under his breath.

-Berry wasn’t allowed to tell the ignorant humans anything about all this, unless of course he wanted neural toxins that only Russians could dream about released into his brain.
+Berry wasn’t allowed to tell the ignorant humans anything about all this, unless of course he wanted neural toxins that only Russians could dream about flooding his brain.

 Still, he wished he could tell his human friends that his people weren’t people at all.
 They certainly weren’t from some mystery universe that popped into theirs.
 Nor were they from around the corner, just beyond Neptune, as his fellow Baulians liked to joke among themselves, implying a geographical intimacy that was completely inaccurate.